keeporsweep/keeporsweep.net/README.md

-# 💻🔀🗑️ Random declutter
+# 💻🔀🗑️ Keep or Sweep

 **Tech companies help you amass data – we help you clean it**

-Have fun while cleaning up your digital life
+Have fun while decluttering your digital life, randomly!

 ## How it works